 Please note that:

-- Once eligibility has been established, it is the responsibility of the Skillnet network to decide who participates in training based on the network’s programme selection criteria
+- Once eligibility has been established, it is the responsibility of the Skillnet Learning Network to decide who participates in training based on the network’s programme selection criteria

-- Network managers may seek information about previous work history, education and career aspirations to ensure programmes that candidates are interested in completing are relevant
+- Skillnet Learning Network Managers may seek information about previous work history, education and career aspirations to ensure programmes that candidates are interested in completing are relevant

 - If training occurs on the same day as a signing day, it is the responsibility of the learner to inform the INTREO Office and arrange an alternative signing day prior to commencing training

 - All trainees are required to complete relevant programme documentation including a Participant Profile Form and a Training Evaluation Form

-- After training is complete, learners may be contacted by Training Networks, Skillnet Ireland or a representative of Skillnet Ireland for the purposes of evaluating programmes and determining how learners have progressed since the completion of training
+- After training is complete, learners may be contacted by the Skillnet Learning Networks or a representative of Skillnet Ireland for the purposes of evaluating programmes and determining how learners have progressed since the completion of training

 - Learners must be resident in the Republic of Ireland